Artist in Residence

 This residency program is proudly supported by the National Endowment for the Arts.

 Wilson is a town in North Carolina about 50 miles east of its capital, Raleigh, with a population of roughly 50,000.
-At the heart of the tobacco industry, downtown Wilson saw a decline in its fortune when the tobacco warehouses closed down, changing the town as many other businesses followed and left.
+As the heart of the tobacco industry, downtown Wilson saw a decline in its fortune when the tobacco warehouses closed, changing the town as many other businesses shuttered.
 Today, the city is reinventing itself through several arts projects: The Vollis Simpson Whirligig Park opened in late 2017 and changed the city’s landscape.
 Over 120 guest photographers from all over the world have brought many different artistic visions and a lot of creativity to Wilson’s Historic Downtown, through Eyes on Main Street, now in its sixth year.

-The resident artists will live on Nash Street in Historic Downtown Wilson for one month.
-The Festival will offer comfortable lodging in a small private apartment consisting of a workspace, a kitchen, a bathroom and one bedroom with a one-time stipend of $500 to cover some travel and related costs.
+The resident artists will live in Historic Downtown Wilson for one month.
+The Festival will offer comfortable lodging in a private apartment consisting of a workspace, a kitchen, a bathroom and one bedroom with a one-time stipend of $500 that can be used to cover travel and related costs.
 The Festival covers utility bills.

-Transportation to and from the airport will be provided from RDU, Raleigh-Durham Airport, 60 miles from Wilson.
+Transportation to and from the airport will be provided from RDU, Raleigh-Durham Airport, located 60 miles from Wilson.
 Many resident photographers arrive by train as Wilson has a train station on the Amtrak network.
 A car is optional, at the expense of the resident.
-A small bus system runs to the main shopping center around town, and the Festival will provide a bike.
+A pay for ride-share system runs all around town, and the Festival will provide a bike.